2019-MIT-Environmental-Bioinformatics/Plastic-Project/README.md

 The raw 16s data collected by Zettler et al. is available in the NCBI Short Read Archive BioProject: PRJNA207080.
 It can be found [here](https://www.ncbi.nlm.nih.gov/sra).

-To download this data for use, we use our downloading conda environment.
+To download this data for use, we activate our downloading conda environment.
 We then use the command
 ```
 fastq-dump -O sra/ SRR907634